lbia/mpv-scripts/README.md

 <new-key> script-binding show_current_speed
 ```

-this will still keep the default key binding
+this will still keep the default keybinding

 if you want to remove it